tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 In general, to sort a list of $n$ items, mergesort does about $n\log n$ comparisons.
 In contrast, insertion sort would do about $n^2$ comparisons.

-[[Mergesort]] can been used as the starting point for other sorting algorithms.
-For example, [timsort](http://en.wikipedia.org/wiki/Timsort) is a popular sorting algorithm that works well on many real-world data sets.
-It is essentially a variation of [[mergesort]] that runs faster on partially sorted data.
+[[Mergesort]] is often used as the starting point for more sophisticated sorting algorithms.
+For example, [timsort](http://en.wikipedia.org/wiki/Timsort) is a popular a variation of [[mergesort]] that uses various tricks to run faster on partially sorted data.
 [Timsort](http://en.wikipedia.org/wiki/Timsort) is remarkably intricate (see [the source code](http://svn.python.org/projects/python/trunk/Objects/listobject.c)) and consists of hundreds of lines of carefully crafted code.

 ## Optional Extra: Quicksort
 Another very popular divide-and-conquer sorting algorithm is [[quicksort]].
 In practice, it can be more efficient and use less memory than [[mergesort]], although occasionally its performance can degrade if you're unlucky.